close

 Some video conferencing platforms have certification programs to ensure compatibility.
 We get into two of the most popular of these, Microsoft Teams and Zoom, in just a second.

-Poly Studio X70 is an elite video bar that supports SIP and H.323.
+Poly Studio X72 is an elite video bar that supports SIP and H.323.
 It takes 4K Ultra HD video using two cameras with 20 MP sensors each.
-Shown here with its motorized electronic privacy shutters closed.

 SIP Video Bars, H.323 Video Bars

-SIP and H.323 are the most popular standards for open-source video conferencing.
-Most business video conferencing systems and cloud video conferencing services use one of these protocols for their communications.
+SIP and H.323 are the most common open protocols for video communications.
+Most premise-based and cloud-based video conferencing systems use one of these protocols.

 There are video bars that support SIP and H.323, rather than being a pure USB peripheral.
 By supporting these protocols, it means that you can use the video bar with SIP- or H.323-based systems.
 You’re not locked into one brand’s ecosystem.
 It also means that you can achieve a professional standard of video communications with the video bar without needing to alter your current setup.